Campus Colors & Connection

 Creative expression has the power to improve well-being by helping us understand ourselves, shifting perspectives, and reinforcing positive behaviors.
 Physiologically, making art has dramatic effects on our bodies: reducing blood pressure, bolstering our immune system, improving brain cognition, and fighting inflammation.

 Colors & Connection is not intended to replace medical or psychosocial treatment by licensed professionals and is not recommended for those in crisis.
-Please reach out to your mental health resources on your campus, or go to a local crisis center or emergency room if you are experiencing a mental health emergency.
-National mental resources and helplines include:
+Please reach out to the mental health resources on your campus, or go to a local crisis center or emergency room if you are experiencing a mental health emergency.
+National mental health resources and helplines include: